oolaya1815/Machine_Learning/README.md

-# Machine_Learning
-Machine Learning Course by Andrew Ng in Python
+# Machine Learning

+This repository contains solutions to problems raised in the machine learning course taught at Corsera by Andrew Ng.

+The solutions have been coded in python programming language.